Benefit of the Doubt (1993 film)

 Benefit of the Doubt (Im Bann des Zweifels) is a 1993 English-language German thriller film directed by Jonathan Heap and starring Donald Sutherland and Amy Irving.

-It was released in the United States by Miramax Films on July 16, 1993, marking the first film to be released by Miramax after being acquired by The Walt Disney Company.
+It was released in the United States by Miramax Films on July 16, 1993, marking the first film to be released by Miramax after being acquired by The Walt Disney Company although its VHS release was still handled by Paramount Home Entertainment.
 Disney would continue to distribute Miramax's films for the next 17 years, ending with The Switch on August 20, 2010, before Disney sold the company to Filmyard Holdings that same year on December 3.

 Plot

 Karen, a life-weary single-mother and waitress finds her life disrupted when her father, Frank, is finally released after 20 years in the State Pen.
 It was she who provided the key testimony that had him convicted of uxoricide.
 She still believes he did it, but is unable to remember the exact details of the traumatic event.
 This thriller chronicles the events that follow her father's return.

 First of all he begins ingratiating himself with her young son and her lover.
 Angered, she confronts him, but finds him too persuasively charming to stay angry.
 He then convinces her that her memory is faulty and that her mother died accidentally.
 She believes him and accepts him back.
 The tale takes a much darker turn, when her father begins isolating her from her friends and dominating her life.
 It is soon after she announces her intent to marry Dan that a new string of killings begin.
 Around that time certain events trigger Karen's dormant memories and she realizes that she knows the truth about her father.